Envoy (title): Popular parlance

 In popular parlance, an envoy can mean a diplomat of any rank.
 Moreover, the rank of envoy should not be confused with the position of Special Envoy, which is a relatively modern invention, appointed for a specific purpose rather than for bilateral diplomacy, and may be held by a person of any diplomatic rank or none (though usually held by an ambassador).

 Kingdom of the Netherlands

-The minister plenipotentiary (gevolmachtigd minister) represents the Caribbean countries Aruba, Curaçao and Sint Maarten in the Netherlands, where they form part of the Council of Ministers of the Kingdom.
+The minister plenipotentiary (gevolmachtigd minister) represents the Caribbean countries of Aruba, Curaçao and Sint Maarten in the Netherlands, where they form part of the Council of Ministers of the Kingdom.